This morning while in the shower I caught myself falling into old habits of treating my body a little too harshly.

 Begin to notice times when you are worried, anxious, angry, or sad.
 Your emotions are important clues letting you know what you need to release in order to be happier.
 I realized that my tendency to worry and be afraid was just an old habit of years of feeling out of control.

 Despite the fact that I was now safe and living in a loving environment, I was acting like I was a helpless child living under constant threat.
 As a result of fears constantly running my thoughts, I had become overbearing, anxious and I was acting old, far beyond my then 54 years.

-My compulsive worrying and anxiety about Owie, the kids, my mother, my marriage, missing my father, and constantly grieving my past was wearing me down.
+My compulsive worrying and anxiety about Owie, the kids, my mother, my marriage, mourning being estranged from my father, and constantly grieving my past was wearing me down.
 I had to start to loosen my grip on trying to control everything and everyone in my life, because the constant vigilance was making me miserable.

 Choose a Different Response – By holding onto shame, blame, guilt, and resentment, complaining to others, you are getting caught up in habits of acting like a victim.
 You’re not a victim, but you’re acting like one.
 Maybe like me you have a lot of pain and adversity in your past.
 You may have suffered abuse, been betrayed by a loved one or endured unspeakable losses.
 That’s your reality and I empathize with your pain.
 I know what it’s like to suffer from those types of hurts.
 Maybe your experiences have prevented you from trusting others, being happier, and having more fun.

 The sad truth is that your life will not change unless you make the decision to do something different.
 You may have no control over your circumstances, but you can change the way you feel about yourself by changing the way you think about your situation.
 If what is causing you pain has not yet killed you, it’s made you stronger.